 Golestan Palace

-Golestan Palace (Palace of Flowers) is situated in Tehran, and it is one of its most popular landmarks of the Iranian capital.
+Golestan Palace (Palace of Flowers) is situated in Tehran, and it is one of the most popular landmarks of the Iranian capital.

 Golestan Palace History